 I live in a thriving small town in Iowa, close to its capital city, Des Moines.
 My husband and I moved our family here in the early 1990s, and we put down roots after a life time of moving.
 This place and these people—Midwesterners with their big hearts, hard work ethic, and sense of community—are our home, and to our delight, our children and grandchildren have settled close by.

 Before Less Than a Widow was published, I worked as a writer and graphic designer in the business world.
 I also worked with teams to produce adult curriculum for use in churches.
-When my husband started talking about retirement, I jumped ahead of him to begin writing my own material.
+When my husband started talking about retirement, I beat him to it to begin writing my own material.
 John not only supports me in this endeavor, he encourages, discusses, “critiques, and team-teaches the courses I create.
-He helps make my writing life possible.
+His support makes my writing life possible.

 I write historical fiction.
 Stories make history real and relevant for us.
 When we relate to people from the past and experience life through their eyes, we develop a deeper understanding of the times they lived in.
 By reading their stories, the lessons they learned through experience are passed on to us by osmosis.

 “I love historical fiction because there’s a literal truth, and there’s an emotional truth, and what the fiction writer tries to create is that emotional truth.”Jewell Parker Rhodes, American Novelist